nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Entry-level commands
+1. Adding an entry while all entries are being shown
+   1. Prerequisites: List all entries using the `list` command.

+   1. Test case: `add c/expense d/buying paint a/6.45 t/arts`<br>
+      Expected: Expense is added to the end of the expense list.
+Details of the expense added shown in the status message.
+      Pie chart and total expense value are updated.

+   1. Test case: `add c/revenue d/selling paintings a/25 t/arts`<br>
+      Expected: Revenue  is added to the end of the revenue list.
+Details of the revenue added shown in the status message.
+      Pie chart and total revenue value are updated.

+   1. Test case: `add c/wronginput d/buying paint a/6.45 t/arts`<br>
+      Expected: No entry is added, Error details shown in the status message

+   1. Other incorrect add commands to try: `add `, `add c/expense d/ a/6.45`, `add c/revenue d/selling paintings a/x`(where x is not a valid monetary value).<br>
+      Expected: Similar behaviour with previous testcase.
+Note that error details may differ based on which parameters of the input that is in an incorrect format.

-1. Deleting a person while all persons are being shown
+1. Deleting a entry while all entries are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all entries using the `list` command.
+Multiple entries in the list.

+   1. Test case: `delete 1 c/expense`<br>
+      Expected: First expense is deleted from the expense list.
+Details of the deleted expense entry shown in the status message.
+      Pie chart and total expense value are updated.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete 1 c/revenue`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First revenue is deleted from the expense list.
+Details of the deleted revenue shown in the status message.
+      Pie chart and total revenue value

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete 0 c/expense`<br>
-      Expected: No person is deleted.
+      Expected: No expense entry is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete 0 c/revenue`, `delete x` (where x is larger than the account list size or smaller than 1), `...`.<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+      Expected: Similar behaviour with previous testcase.
+Note that error details may differ based on which parameters of the input that is in an incorrect format.

+1. Undoing an entry-level command

+   1. Prerequisites: Use at least one add, edit or delete `command`.

+   1. Test case: `undo`<br>
+   Expected: Previous add, edit or delete command is reverted.
+Success message of the undo command will be shown in the status message.
+   Pie chart is reverted to the state prior to the previous command.

+### Account-level commands
+1. Adding an account
+   1. Test case: `newacc n/New Account`<br>
+      Expected: New account is added to Common Cents. (use `listacc` command to check) First expense entry is deleted from the expense list.
+      Details of the added account is shown in the status message.

+   1. Test case: `newacc n/`<br>
+      Expected: No account is added.
+Error details shown in the status message.

+   1. Other incorrect add account commands to try: `newacc`.<br>
+      Expected: Similar behaviour with previous testcase.
+Note that error details may differ based on which parameters of the input that is in an incorrect format.

+1. Deleting an account
+   1. Prerequisite: Have at least two account, and be on the first account. (use `listacc` command to check)

+   1. Test case: `deleteacc 2`<br>
+      Expected: Second account is deleted from the account list. (use `listacc` command to check) Details of the deleted account is shown in the status message.

+   1. Test case: `deleteacc 0`<br>
+      Expected: No account is deleted.
+Error details shown in the status message.

+   1. Test case: `deleteacc`, `delete x` (where x is larger than the account list size or smaller than 1)
+      Expected: Similar behaviour with previous testcase.
+Note that error details may differ based on which parameters of the input that is in an incorrect format.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Prerequisite: Remove commonCents.json in data folder in the home folder.
+   1. Launch Common Cent via CLI
+       1. Expected: CLI displays log stating that data file is not found and a sample data is loaded.
+Common Cents launches with two accounts, `Default Account 1` and `Default Account 2` and each account has sample expenses and revenues.